Volunteers can help spotlight endangered black-footed ferrets

 SELIGMAN, Ariz. — The Arizona Game and Fish Department is seeking volunteers to assist with fall spotlighting efforts to help document the population of endangered black-footed ferrets in Aubrey Valley and on the Double O Ranch, both near Seligman.

-As part of the recovery effort, the department has scheduled two five-night spotlighting events – Sept.
-7-11 and Oct.
-5-9 – and a three-night spotlighting event Nov.
-9-11.
+As part of the recovery effort, the department has scheduled two five-night spotlighting events — Sept.
+19-23 and Oct.
+17-21.
 The spotlighting method involves using high-powered lights to locate and identify black-footed ferrets.
 Their eyeshine is reflected by the spotlight and helps surveyors with identifying and locating these elusive, nocturnal carnivores.

 Volunteers must have the ability to stay attentive from 8 p.m. to 6 a.m. while spotlighting for black-footed ferrets and use, or learn how to use, a Global Positioning System (GPS).
-Volunteers can sign up by e-mailing email@example.com — with “fall spotlighting” in the subject line – by Sept.
-1 for next month’s project, Sept.
-30 for the October event, and Nov.
-3 for the November event.
+Volunteers can sign up by emailing firstname.lastname@example.org — with “fall spotlighting” in the subject line — by Sept.
+13 for next month’s project and Oct.
+11 for the later event.
 Space is limited.

 Volunteers are reminded to include their full name, a contact phone number, month(s) and night(s) available to spotlight, and full names of others who also will be attending (a parent or guardian must accompany any youth under 18).
 Volunteers also should note any equipment they can bring, such as GPS, clipboard, headlamp, pen, binoculars, walkie-talkies, compass, cordless rechargeable spotlight, backpack or 4X4 vehicle.